 Dr. Giri received her MBBS and MD degrees from the University of Bombay, India, where she also received her initial training in general pediatrics and in pediatric hematology/oncology at Tata Memorial Cancer Center.
-She underwent additional post-doctoral training at the Prince of Wales Children's Hospital in Sydney, Australia, the King Faisal Specialist Hospital in Riyadh, Saudi Arabia, and at the NCI Pediatric Oncology Branch.
+She underwent additional postdoctoral training at the Prince of Wales Children's Hospital in Sydney, Australia, the King Faisal Specialist Hospital in Riyadh, Saudi Arabia, and at the NCI Pediatric Oncology Branch.
 During her tenure at NCI, she also worked in the Stem Cell Biology Laboratory of the National Heart, Lung and Blood Institute, where her research interests included the biology of Diamond-Blackfan anemia.
-Prior to joining the NCI, Dr. Giri was a Staff Physician in the Blood and Bone Marrow Transplantation Unit of the Alfred I. duPont Hospital for Children in Wilmington, DE.
+Prior to joining the NCI, Dr. Giri was a Staff Physician in the Blood and Bone Marrow Transplantation Unit of the Alfred I. duPont Hospital for Children in Wilmington, Delaware.

 Dr. Giri provides sub-specialty clinical support to the DCEG Inherited Bone Marrow Failure Syndromes Program.
 She also conducts clinical and laboratory research focused on the various diseases which are being studied as part of this comprehensive protocol, including Fanconi's anemia, dyskeratosis congenita, Diamond-Blackfan anemia and Shwachman-Diamond syndrome.